Linda Chung: Personal life

 In 2014, Chung was invited to speak at the Hong Kong University of Science and Technology.
 She spoke about her battle with depression after joining the entertainment industry.
 At the start of her career, Linda faced severe pressure from a heavy workload and suffered loneliness from being far away from home.
 She said: "I didn’t know anything so I had a lot of pressure.
 I was also afraid to talk to someone about it, especially those close to me.
 During that time, I would cry as soon as I returned home."
 She eventually worked through the hard times and gained her emotional strength.

 As part of TVB, Chung was "the youngest A-grade actress, and the highest paid TVB actress, earning around HK$120,000 per event, until 2015.
 Chung is also a devoted Christian and Philip Ng is her ex-boyfriend.

 Chung married chiropractor Jeremy Leung in fall 2015.
-Despite the age gap, Chung stated that their relationship developed due to similar interests and understanding of one another.
-When paparazzi asked Chung's parents if they approve of their son in law, Chung's parents responded confidently with an approval.

 Chung announced her pregnancy on Mother's Day 2016.
 She revealed on 27 August 2016 that she had given birth to a daughter named Kelly Leung.
 She announced the birth of her second child, Jared Leung, on 6 September 2018.
-On 10 April 2022, Chung announced on Instagram that she was pregnant with the couple’s third child.
+On 10 April 2022, Chung announced on Instagram that she was pregnant with the couple's third child.